Seth-McKilla/nextjs-wagmi/README.md

-# Welcome to the NextJS wagmi demo 👋
+# Welcome to the NextJS wagmi starter template 👋
-This repo servers as a minimal template for integrating the wagmi React hooks for Ethereum library with Typescript & NextJS.
+Looking to get up and running with a Typescript / NextJS dApp as quickly as possible?
+You're in the right place!
+This repo serves as a minimal template for integrating the wagmi React hooks for Ethereum library with Typescript & NextJS.
 Due to its ease of customizability and extensibility, this template has been styled with the Tailwind CSS framework.
 Let's get to it!
 ### Check out the live demo 👉 [NextJS wagmi](https://nextjs-wagmi.vercel.app/)

 ## Get up and running in 3 simple steps: